-If you have hard water mineral scale will start to form on a home appliance such as kettle and pipes
+If you have hard water, the mineral scale will start to form on a home appliance such as a kettle and pipes.

 - Stains on sink and bathtubs

-After showering or bathing using hard water white chalky residue will be left on the floor of the bathtub or on the sinks that is a good indication you have hard water and softening unit is needed.
+After showering or bathing using hard water, a white chalky residue will be left on the floor of the bathtub or on the sinks.
+That is a good indication that you have hard water and that the softening unit is needed.

 - Faded and dull clothes

-It is tough to rinse laundry detergent using hard water they leave them on clothes.
-Also, the laundry detergent does not dissolve well in hard water; the soap will remain on the clothes making them look faded and dull.
+It is tough to rinse laundry detergent using hard water; they leave it on the clothes.
+Also, the laundry detergent does not dissolve well in hard water; the soap will remain on the clothes, making them look faded and dull.

 - Dry skin and hair

-What happens when hard water comes to contact with your skin and hair the hard water mineral is left behind it absorbs the natural oil on your skin and hair making your skin dry.
+What happens when hard water comes into contact with your skin and hair?
+The hard water mineral is left behind.
+It absorbs the natural oil on your skin and hair, making your skin dry.

 - Constant repair of your plumbing and home appliances

-Most pipes and home appliances are made of quality metal or material that doesn’t get spoilt more often.
-But when they come to contact with hard water minerals, they are easily damaged by the scale buildup causing you to keep on repairing the appliances more often.
+Most pipes and home appliances are made of quality metal or material that doesn’t get spoiled easily.
+But when they come into contact with hard water minerals, they are easily damaged by the scale buildup, causing you to keep on repairing the appliances more often.

 - High utility bills

 Hard water causes scale build-up on your pipes and home appliances.
-Over time the buildup causes clogging on the pipes or appliances.
-Your pipes will work hard to let your water pass through therefore increasing the water bill.
-When it comes to heaters or boilers, the scale will affect energy efficiency leading to a high electricity bill.
+Over time, the buildup causes clogging of the pipes or appliances.
+Your pipes will work hard to let your water pass through, increasing the water bill.
+When it comes to heaters or boilers, the scale will affect energy efficiency, leading to a high electricity bill.

-Hard water cause kitchen utensils have stained all over them.
+Hard water causes kitchen utensils to have stains all over them.

 - Low water pressure

-After using hard water for a time, the foam build-up on the pipe causing them to clog this can cause your water to have low pressure.
+After using hard water for a time, the foam builds up on the pipes, causing them to clog.
+This can cause your water to have low pressure.

-When you know you have hard water in your house, you should take appropriate action and invest in an ion exchange water softener such as a single tank water softener, Cabinet style water softener, and Twin tank water softener or electronic water conditioner.
-If you are on a restricted sodium diet in invest in a salt-free water softener.
+When you know you have hard water in your house, you should take appropriate action and invest in a hard water treatment system such as a traditional-style water softener, a cabinet-style water softener, or a twin tank water softener.
+If you are on a restricted sodium diet, invest in a salt-free water conditioner or electronic water conditioner.

 At what hardness is a water softener needed?

-If your water hardness is more than 7 GPG (grains per gallon)/120mg/l then you need a water softener
+If your water hardness is more than 7 GPG (grains per gallon) or 120mg/l, then you need a water softener.